jobackman/issue-templates/.github/ISSUE_TEMPLATE/enhancement.md

+---
+name: "Feature"
+about: Add a new feature request
+title: ''
+labels: enhancement
+assignees: ''

+---

 <!-- Things to consider in your feature:
 <!-- ---------------------------------
 <!-- Write a clear enough description of the issue for everyone to understand why it is an issue